CIROH-UA/ciroh-ua_website/docs/services/google/google.md

 - Powerful, flexible, and dynamic.
 Open source tools are the best for accelerating research.
 - 2i2c uses Google Cloud services for JupyterHub deployment.

-## CIROH-UA's 2i2c JupyterHub details
+## CIROH-UA's 2i2c JupyterHub (Staging and Production) : How to access these environments?

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';